Sage Tea Bread Recipe

 - 1. In a small saucepan, heat milk and sage just until warm (do not boil); set aside to cool.
 In a bowl, cream butter and sugar.
 Add the eggs, one at a time, beating well after each addition.
 Combine flour, baking powder and salt; add to the creamed mixture alternately with milk mixture.

-- 2. Pour into a greased 8-in. x 4-in. loaf pan.
-Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Pour into a greased 8x4-in. loaf pan.
+Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.
 Yield: 6 servings.

 Reviews for Sage Tea Bread

 "I had some fresh sage that I was trying to use up.
 When I ran across this recipe, I thought it would be a good use for it.
 Overall this is a good tea bread.
 It didn't have the flavor I was expecting though.
 I guess i was thinking it wouldn't have such a sweet taste to it (yes, i do realize that sugar will typically make things sweet).
 This was very easy to make and I would probably make it again sometime.
 I think I prefer the lemon thyme tea bread recipe i have better."

 "It's sort of both.
 It's slightly sweet and a mild sage flavor.
 I put butter on mine, but a sweetened butter (like honey butter) would be good as well."